netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    An application group is a collection of applications that share a common access control policies.
    A device may run multiple applications, and different policies might need to be applied to the applications and device.
-A single application may need to run on multiple devices/VMs/containers, the abstraction of application group without attention to its deployment details helps ease the process of application migration.
+A single application may need to run on multiple devices/VMs/containers, the abstraction of application group eases the process of application migration.
+For example, the policy does not depend on the transport coordinates (i.e., 5-tuple).
    {{ag-example}} shows an example of how application-group definitions may be characterized.

    | Group Name | Group ID | Group Description |